punkave/jquery-projector/README.md

 ## Changelog

+0.3.4: an elegant global defaults object.
+Same feature set, just more maintainable code.
+Thanks to Aron Kerr.

 0.3.3: oops, short lived bug in 0.3.2.

 0.3.2: Projector now waits until it is visible before attempting to adjust heights and start the slideshow.
 This addresses a bug where the slideshow's outer div had zero height if a slideshow in a hidden container later became visible.

 0.3.1: Projector now takes two additional options: `responsiveHeight` sets a listener on the window resize event and `pauseOnClick` pauses the slideshow when users click the next/previous buttons.

 0.3.0: Projector instances can be nested inside each other!
 As a result, `data-pager`, `data-next`, and `data-previous` elements must be outside of the `data-slideshow-items` element.
 This is the reason for the 0.2 - 0.3 switch.